james-pre/logzen/readme.md

 # LogZen

-LogZen is a simple and flexible logging library for Node.js that provides easy-to-use logging functionality with customizable log levels and the ability to output logs to different streams and consoles.
+Logzen is a simple and flexible logging library for Javascript that provides easy-to-use logging functionality with customizable log levels and the ability to output logs to different streams and consoles.

 [Documentation](https://dr-vortex.github.io/logzen)

 ## Installation

-You can install LogZen using npm:
+You can install Logzen using npm:

 ```bash
 npm install logzen